-Topics will include sex education in Japanese schools and recent controversies over sex education policy and practice; contraceptive practice and abortion; changing aspects of mating, romance and marriage in the Japanese value system and lifecourse: international romance and marriage; the exploitation and commodification of bodies, from karayuki-san, to military sex slaves ("comfort women") to enjo kôsai ("assisted dating" with teenagers) and recent transnational trafficking in women; mizu shôbai (the after-dark "water trades") and eroticized servicing by hostesses and hosts: sexual images in popular culture; and lesbian, gay, transgender and other minority sexual and gender identities and practices.
+Topics for exploration will include changing aspects of mating, romance and marriage; sex education in Japanese schools and recent controversies over sex education policy and practice; conjugal sexual relations, contraceptive practice, and abortion; international romance and marriage; the exploitation and commodification of sexual and emotional ties, from Japan's licensed quarters of earlier times to military sex slaves ("comfort women") and more recently enjo kôsai ("assisted dating" with teenagers) and recent transnational trafficking in women; mizu shôbai (the after-dark "water trades") and eroticized servicing by hostesses and hosts: sexual images in popular culture; and lesbian, gay, transgender and other minority sexual and gender identities and practices.

-The English-language literature on sexuality-related issues in Japan has blossomed over the past decade or so.
-In addition to classic work by Ella Lury Wiswell and the 1970s research by Samuel Coleman, the course will be informed by the work of such authors as Sabine Früstück, Mark McLelland, Karen Kelsky, Deborah Shamoon, Sarah Soh and Chizuko Ueno.
+The English-language literature on sexuality-related issues in Japan has blossomed over the past 15 years or so.
+In addition to classic work by Ella Lury Wiswell and the 1970s research by Samuel Coleman, the course will be informed by the work of such authors as Sabine Früstück, Mark McLelland, Karen Kelsky, Deborah Shamoon, Sarah Soh, Akiko Takeyama, and Chizuko Ueno.
 In addition, several films related to course themes will be screened.